yaroslav-007/project-with-local-state-backend/README.md

-# Running simple terraform code
+# This repo runs terraform code with null provider
-Running simple terraform code
+This is simple terraform code with null provider and excluding terraform state files to be reported in git.

 ## pre-requirements